(c) Cory Fults

 MELANIE HUTCHINSON, Ph.D.

-Supervisory Fisheries Bycatch Researcher, Joint Institute for Marine and Atmospheric Research
+Supervisory Fisheries Bycatch Researcher, Cooperative Institute for Marine and Atmospheric Research

 University of Hawai'i, Pacific Islands Fisheries Science Center, Honolulu, HI.

 Affiliate Faculty, Hawai'i Institute of Marine Biology, Kaneohe, HI.